Back to Chamberlain Guides

 Check WiFi Channel

 Use a WiFi analyzer app to see which channels are congested.
 Log into your router and switch to a less crowded channel.
 Channels 1, 6, and 11 are non-overlapping for 2.4GHz.
-The myQ hub only works on 2.4GHz so ensure your router broadcasts this band separately if needed.
+The myQ hub only works on 2.4GHz so make sure your router broadcasts this band separately if needed.

 4